gabrieleancora/rssTelegramBot2.0/README.md

 No messages are sent on initialization.
 Use tmux or something similar to avoid to close the python session when you log out from the device

+## Future plans:
+- [ ] move all the auth stuff to a separate file lol
+- [ ] `/removemanga` to remove a manga from the list (maybe using telegram buttons to avoid "guessing" what the user wrote vs what is in the file)
+- [ ] [mangadex.org](https://mangadex.org/) 'followed manga' integration using the API! (it would require to save on the bot files the username and the password tho)